 30-Year Loans Come With Lower Monthly Payments

-The benefits and drawbacks of any loan depend on the borrower’s lifestyle, plans and goals, but in general, the main advantage of the 30-year mortgage is lower monthly payments.
+The benefits and drawbacks of any home loan depend on the borrower’s financial situation, but in general, the main advantage of the 30-year mortgage is lower monthly payments.
 The main disadvantage?
 You’ll pay more interest over the life of the loan.

 The 15-year loan comes with much higher payments.
 But lifetimes savings are significant.